Adoptions fail for the same reasons that they succeed: Some times they’re meant to be; other times they’re not.

 There is no one reason why adoptions fall apart.
 In open adoption, prospective birth mothers not only have the ability to change their mind—it’s their right.

-Indeed, it’s the main reason why most hopeful adoptive parents end up pursuing other adoption routes.
+Indeed, it’s the main reason why most couples hoping to adopt end up pursuing other adoption routes.
 They don’t want to take the risk.
 That doesn’t change things or make them easier for you.
 But it is something to think about as you go through the process.

 Knowing that a failed adoption could happen is one thing.
 Having it happen to you is something else.
 No waiting parent gets involved in a situation thinking the prospective birth mother will change her mind.